-JST is a peer-reviewed journal publishing articles to develop a coherent and respected network of applied science knowledge.
+JABM is a peer-reviewed journal publishing articles to develop a coherent and respected network of management agribusiness knowledge.
 It is important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-Vocational School of Bogor Agricultural University takes its duties of guardianship all stages of publishing process and we recognize our ethical and other responsibilities.
+Graduate Program of Management and Business – Bogor Agricultural University (IPB) as publisher of JABM takes its duties of guardianship all stages of publishing process and we recognize our ethical and other responsibilities.

 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition publisher and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition Graduate Program of Management and Business – Bogor Agricultural University (IPB) and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Duties of authors (These guidelines are based on Elsevier policies)